Vortex4021991/ASA-Plugins/README.md

 **Vortex**

 ---

+## Free stuff

+All my codes are free to use, no subscription, no buying.

+If you like to thank or support me you can do so here: [Support Me]([https://github.com/ServersHub/ServerAPI](https://streamlabs.com/sl_id_56c0e84c-97e2-3353-8125-36727b7a307c/tip))

+---

 ## License

 This project is licensed under the [Vortex ASA Plugins Non-Commercial License](LICENSE.txt).

 Modification and redistribution are allowed with attribution.

 Commercial usage or resale is not permitted without prior written permission.